 ‘Was this instilled in you at school?
 You went to a leading grammar school, didn’t you?

 ‘It wasn’t instilled at my country primary school where I was humiliated by teachers, called a ‘sook’.
 Later I was academically and emotionally lost in the city grammar school I attended.
 I had to prove myself in the face of discouragement.
 In the first week a physical education teacher cast his eye over my scrawny physique, rolled his eyes to the heavens, and muttered: “What will they send me next”.
 He didn’t know or care that I had cauterised my feet by walking barefoot the kilometre to primary school.’

 ‘That sounds extreme.
 It must have been hard on your feet’.

 ‘You’d better believe it.
 Each day wet, fine or frosty.
 But let’s face it, our feet were designed to work without shoes.
 Maoris and aboriginals were able to run great distances barefoot with virtually no pain or injuries.
 This is why Kenyans and Ethiopians make such great long distance runners.’

 ‘And your P.E. teacher?’

 “He placed me in the misfit class with the other physical freaks.
 I developed a feeling of inferiority about my physique which has remained with me to this day, not about what it could achieve but a solid conviction about how appalling I looked.”

-‘After your eventual ascent of Everest your confidence in yourself must have been boosted no end.’
+‘After your eventual ascent of it your confidence in yourself must have been boosted no end.’

 ‘I came through in challenging myself.
 I craved to repeat this, whether to get at what lay inside or to repay those who helped me.
 I learned to weigh the risk to life and limb involved in these initiatives and to enjoy the journey.
 Each success took me to a higher level, positioned me strategically for the next move.